-Discussion Topic – Eye of the Beholder
+This Week’s Topic – Eye of the Beholder

 I can explain:

 I had jammed myself into the last possible moment to purchase silver chains from the wholesaler in Toronto.
+Somehow, they’re open.
 Traffic was bad, but accounted for.
 Beads were cooking happily in the kiln in my studio.
 Car stereo set to all Jack White, all the time, and on shuffle.
 I was all-good, and slap-shot happy, singing in the car.

 The parking lot in front of the wholesaler is a municipal lot on Queen Street in Toronto.
 The spaces are tight and top-dollar—and yet it’s often almost full.
 Many times I’ve parked creatively, and once got a really hefty ticket.
-I’m always so nervous, and although well on-schedule, I still had several hours of work left to do for the show.
+I’m always so nervous, and although well on-schedule, I still had several hours of work left to for the order.

 I rounded the end of the row, and came nose to nose with a very large pick-up truck.
 Remember that happy I described before?
 Instant slap-shot into the boards.
 I can’t imagine what the other driver thought when I spontaneously combusted right in front of him—probably hilarious.
 I closed my eyes and let him do an eight-point turn, then drive past me.
 When I opened my eyes?
 The row of parking spots was completely clear.
 No other cars.
 No ropes.
 No pylons.
 The instant relaxation was profound, and I also burst out laughing.

 Walking back to the car to put the parking chit in the window, I looked across the street and there was the graffiti.
 To me, it read “Zen.”
 It was an absolute confirmation of what I actually am: well-scheduled, pro-active, and prepared.
-Everything was in place for the show, and to spite the acute flare up over the parking spot, the contingency plan would have been perfect also.
+Everything was in place for the order, and to spite the acute flare up over the parking spot, the contingency plan would have been perfect also.
 Yes, as a matter of fact, I was Zen!
 That state is big picture success.

 I don’t think, after last week’s discussion, I am alone in receiving a sudden confirmation from my environment, specifically a sign.